dcoder-x/htmlReusable/README.md

 3 call the reuse function

+The reuse function takes in four arguments/parameters, reuse(componentName,component,isShadow,isBody)

+### componentName:
-call the reuse function and pass in these two arguments; the componentName(which must start with a small letter and contain an hyphen) and the component(the variable you initialized earlier)
+the componentName must start with a lower-case and contain a hyphen to prevent element name conflict in the DOM

+### component:
+the component is the variable you initialized earlier i.e navBar

+### isShadow:
+this specifies whether the component should be appended to the shadow DOM this takes a boolean value and has a default value of false

+##### read more on shadow elements https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM

+### isBody
+this specifies whether the component should be appended to the body of the html DOM this takes a boolean value and has a default value of true

+## Note

+when working with isBody, style the component's element with distinctive names to avoid styling conflict

-e.g reuse('nav-bar', navBar)
+e.g `reuse('nav-bar', navBar,false,true)`

 4 import into html